data-liberation-project/dea-theft-and-loss-counts/README.md

 ## Spreadsheets provided by the DEA

 In May 2023, the DEA sent its response to the Data Liberation Project.
 Along with its [determination letter](https://www.documentcloud.org/documents/23813617-2023-05-12-signed-det-65), the agency provided two spreadsheets, which you can [download here](data/raw/).
-(The agency did not provide any of the underlying report data requested, nor the documentation requested.)
+(The agency did not provide any of the underlying report data requested.)

 The spreadsheets contain two sets of analogous statistical reports, one for __controlled substances__ (302,547 incidents from 2010 to Sept.
 2022) and the other for __listed chemicals__ (756 incidents from 2019 to Sept.
 2022).
 Each spreadsheet contains the following sub-sheets: